Planned DSM Expansion into Secondary Education from 2026

 Early secondary: A time for looking outward

 In Years 7 and 8, students naturally expand their focus from family and community interests to the wider world.
-We believe that DSM’s bilingual and bicultural setting is the perfect place to nurture this stage of development.
+We believe that DSM’s bilingual and bicurricular setting is the perfect place to nurture this stage of development.

 As with our primary school program, the DSM secondary program will meet the requirements of both the Victorian Curriculum and the German Curriculum.
 The German curriculum fosters a culture of discussing, debating and forming opinions.
 The Victorian curriculum regards subjects from an interdisciplinary perspective, allowing students to see how skills and knowledge can be transferred between subject areas.